DavidePrincipi/myterraform/ns8-cluster/README.md

     terraform apply -var nodes='{"cs1":"ams3"}' -var install_branch=clone-rsyncd -var install_modules="core dokuwiki"

+## Enable swap space

+Set the `swapsz` variable to a positive integer to configure disk swap memory.
+One unit corresponds to one "Mebibyte" (1024*1024 bytes).

 ## Shared firewall configuration

 A shared firewall resource is applied to each node of `cluster0`.
 If a